Generic Name: oxymorphone (OX ee MOR fone)

 problems with your gallbladder, pancreas, or thyroid.

-It is not known whether this medicine will harm an unborn baby.
-If you use oxymorphone while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Babies born dependent on opioids may need medical treatment for several weeks.

-How should I use Opana ER (oxymorphone)?
+How should I use Opana ER?

-Oxymorphone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
-Selling or giving away oxymorphone is against the law.
+Selling or giving away opioid medicine is against the law.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.

 Store at room temperature away from moisture, heat, and light.
 Keep track of your medicine.
 You should be aware if anyone is using it improperly or without a prescription.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
-If there is no take-back program, flush any unused pills down the toilet.
+If there is no take-back program, flush the unused medicine down the toilet.